 National Muslim mental health conference

-This event has been organized annually since 2016 by the Department of Psychiatry at the University of Toronto, the Muslim Medical Association of Canada and Naseeha - Muslim Youth Helpline.
-National and international presenters and experts participate in the conference, along with a range of attendees including physicians, allied health service professionals and religious scholars.
+Annual event hosted by the Department of Psychiatry at the University of Toronto, the Muslim Medical Association of Canada and Naseeha - Muslim Youth Helpline.

 Pegasus Conference